corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 > Remember, I'm using [VS Code](https://code.visualstudio.com/Download).
 But you can use whatever tooling you like.

-It should look something like this.
+When the editor loads up the project file, it should look something like this.
 Notice that we have a package reference to `Corvus.Json.ExtendedTypes`.

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">